An Introduction from Amber:

 After a year, I inevitably found myself enrolling in showcases, performance troupes, and competitions to show off the tricks and flips I had mastered.
 However, I realized I had held back from openly sharing this sport with the outside world due to the stigma attached to it.
 While many of my friends offered unquestioning support, a few expressed disappointment that the performers of sensual pieces didn’t fit the younger, thinner beauty standards.
 To them, I say: you’ve missed the essence of this art form, and perhaps you’re the reason why we seek the safe haven that this sport provides.
 Pole dance is about using the body as a medium for self-expression, regardless of age or body type.

-Its not uncommon for many people both men and women to seek this sport as a creative and emotional outlet after sexual assault as a way to reclaim their bodies back.
+It’s not uncommon for many people both men and women to seek this sport as a creative and emotional outlet after sexual assault as a way to reclaim their bodies back.
 Many studios train their instructors to be sensitive to this possibility and provide a safe, welcoming space for everyone.

 While pole dance is often associated with sensual movement, this aspect only scratches the surface of its potential.
 The beauty of pole dance, along with other aerial arts, lies in its versatility.
 Whether you prefer a sensual, creative, comedic, performance-based, spiritual, or athletic approach, pole dance accommodates a wide range of expressions and styles.